melt-umn/Abella-AG-Interface/silver_compilation/encoding.md

 This takes
 * the term to match
 * the list of patterns to match the term against
-* the matching relation for the term kind
+* the matching relation for the term type
 * the index into the list for the pattern which matched
 * the list of terms which matched variables